-Directory Associated process user ops The user ops directory is created during the install of NetBackup on all servers and clients.
-NetBackup interface programs use it for the following: temporary files and for job and progress log files that the Backup, Archive, and Restore program (jbpSA) generates.
-This directory must exist for successful operation of any of the Java programs and must have public read, write, and execute permissions. user ops contains a directory for every user that uses the Java programs.
-In addition, on Java-capable platforms, the NetBackup Java interface log files are written in the nbjlogs subdirectory.
-All files in the user ops directory hierarchy
+Directory Associated process user_ops The user_ops directory is created during the install of NetBackup on all servers and clients.
+NetBackup Java interface programs use it for the following: temporary files and for job and progress log files that the Backup , Archive , and Restore program (jbpSA) generates.
+This directory must exist for successful operation of any of the Java programs and must have public read, write, and execute permissions. user_ops contains a directory for every user that uses the Java programs.
+In addition, on NetBackup-Java capable platforms, the NetBackup Java interface log files are written in the nbjlogs subdirectory.
+All files in the user_ops directory hierarchy are removed according to the setting of the KEEP_LOGS_DAYS configuration option. vnetd The Veritas network daemon, used to create firewall-friendly socket connections.
+Started by the inetd(1M) process.
+Note: Logging occurs in either the /usr/openv/logs directory or the /usr/openv/netbackup/logs if the vnetd directory exists there.
+If the vnetd directory exists in both locations, logging occurs only in /usr/openv/netbackup/logs/vnetd.

-Table 1-12 Directory names for legacy debug logs (continued)
+Table 1-12Directory names for legacy debug logs (continued)